 - Reasonable Authority Figure: Upon learning from Padmé that the Republic Senate was unsure of continuing the war, she was quick to convince the Separatist Senate to open peace negotiations with the Republic.
 She also accepts Padmé's opinion of Dooku, agreeing to disagree on that.

 - The Rival: She was this to Mon Mothma when she was still aligned with the Republic Senate, particularly when it came to trying to sway Padmé over to their respective groups.
-Padmé thinks they're actually Not So Different when it comes down to it, but Mina has a much more cynical view of the Republic and is fast losing hope things will ever improve.
+Padmé thinks they're actually the same when it comes down to it, but Mina has a much more cynical view of the Republic and is fast losing hope things will ever improve.

 - Skunk Stripe: She has a graying streak in her brown hair.